ShuHengLin/oxford-visualization/README.md

 1) Project bounding boxes onto the lidar frame.
 2) Project the lidar pointcloud onto the radar frame.

+The second code will visualize the processed point cloud file **processed/lidar** and the bounding boxes on the radar frame.

 ## Visualize camera image:
 ```